 In a sense, one wonders just what Kirkham might have achieved if the vision of James White had endured.
 Certainly, he was proud of his showplace, and he would on occasions personally conduct tours for the benefit of guests.
 During Australia’s centennial year of 1888, Lord Hindlip, J.C.
 Williamson, C.M.
 Lloyd, Tom Watson and Frederick William Day were among a group that was privileged to experience the Kirkham hospitality that included an inspection of the thoroughbreds, Singapore and Rudolph among them.
 Kirkham was just coming into its own when its founder died.
 There was talk that had White lived, even greater resources might have been spent on an assault on the English Turf.
 A proposal to lease stabling in the south of France was put forward with the intention of installing Thomas Payten over there with a team of Kirkham-bred colts and fillies during the northern winter, and only when the English frosts had melted, transport the racehorses across the Channel.
 Moreover, the intention was to take an Australian jockey over there to do the stable riding.

 There have been some desultory attempts in the years since White’s passing to bestir the gentle hills of Kirkham from their slumber, and once again breed thoroughbreds fit to tilt for the Turf’s big prizes.
-The last such attempt was made by Fred Sutton in the late 1960’s when he stood there the unsuccessful stallions, Proper Pride and Kingfisher, that Tom Smith had selected on his behalf during a visit to England.
-But what was once an idyllic and pastoral scene of paddocks and rolling green hills, with mares and foals gambolling to their heart’s content, has, with the encroachment of time, been inexorably swallowed up into the vastly extended metropolis of Sydney.
+The last such attempt was made by Fred Sutton in the late 1960s when he stood there the unsuccessful stallions, Proper Pride and Kingfisher, that Tom Smith had selected on his behalf during a visit to England.
+Even the great Agricola also stood there for a season or two in the early 1970s.
+At the Inglis Yearling Sales during Easter 1973, the Kirkham Stud sold a Wilkes-Flying Gauntlet colt for $66,000 – the most expensive yearling ever sold by the stud.
+But Fred Sutton’s efforts were really a last gasp of greatness.
+What was once an idyllic and pastoral scene of paddocks and rolling green hills, with mares and foals gambolling to their heart’s content, has, with the encroachment of time, been inexorably swallowed up into the vastly extended metropolis of Sydney.
 The glory days of Kirkham are now but musty pages in the dusty tome of Australia’s Turf heritage.
 Ah, but what glory days they were!